 - 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
-Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs (which offer preferred cost-sharing) at a lower cost-sharing amount.
-Other retail pharmacies may not agree to the lower cost-sharing amount.
-In this case you will be responsible for the difference in price.
 Your Provider and Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Customer Service for more information. - 2.
-You may also receive maintenance drugs through our mail-order program.
+You can also call Customer Service for more information. - You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.